microsoft/react-native-windows-samples/website/versioned_docs/version-0.74/getting-started.md

 ## Install React Native for Windows

-Remember to call `react-native init` from the place you want your project directory to live.
+Remember to call `@react-native-community/cli init` from the place you want your project directory to live.

 <!-- Note, make sure both `@react-native-community/cli@ABC` and `--version "XYZ"` are pointing to the correct NPM tags in the command below. -->